johanssonkarin/BookIT/README.md

 # BookIT <img src="https://github.com/johanssonkarin/BookIT/blob/master/app/images/icon.png" width="150" height="150" align="middle" />

 BookIT is a cross-platform smartphone application providing a system for booking rooms.
 The purpose of the application is to create a simple way for a group of people to coordinate their schedules and spaces.
 The app was developed for a bachelor thesis project by three engineering students attending Uppsala University.
+A detailed description about the development process as well as the app itself can be found in the [thesis.](https://github.com/johanssonkarin/BookIT/blob/master/Thesis%20-%20BookIT.pdf)

 ## Repository navigation